KarlVM12/Interactive-Lab-Hub/FinalProject/README.md

   - Returns JSON formatted routing responses to server

 - `gtfs_loader.py` - GTFS data loader (fallback, not actively used):
   - Originally were pursing using the MTA direct API which encodes its data in GTFS.
-This would file would parse and all us to work with that data.
+This would parse and allow us to work with that data.
   - Parses static GTFS feed (stops, routes, trips, stop_times)
   - Provides stop sequence lookup by route and station names
   - Included for potential future use but Gemini API provides complete data